fmay/ziggyusaurus/docs/user-guide/Connections.md

 ### Secrets
 It is good practice to use the [Secrets Manager](Secrets) to avoid exposing sensitive information in the Connection object.

+You can specify a secret as shown in the above screenshot.

+### Test Connection
+Use the Test Connection button to test your connection definition.
+You (currently) need to save and open the dialog again to test after making changes.

 ## OpenAI/ChatGPT